kaloix/home-sensor/README.md

 # Temperature Viewer
 > This project was made with only personal use by me in mind.
-Code is not commentated and probably bad structured.
+Code is not commentated, probably bad structured and containes German language.

 ## Acknowledgements
 * File `favicon.png` from [VeryIcon.com](http://www.veryicon.com/icons/system/icons8-metro-style/measurement-units-temperature.html) with license *Free for non-commercial use*